 Insulation Options for Timber Frame Walls

 Common insulation options for timber frame house walls include fiberglass batts, mineral wool batts, and rigid foam boards.
 Mineral wool tends to be the preferred choice due to its superior thermal, fire safety, and acoustic performance.
+Selecting the right thermal insulation for timber frame walls is crucial to ensure energy efficiency and comfort.

 Besides the above characteristics, breathability is also an essential factor to consider.
 Mineral wool batts are highly breathable, while fiberglass batts are not.